-Beginning and ending cash and investments is reported as reserved when it is subject to restrictions on use imposed by external parties or due to internal commitments established by Resolutions.
+Beginning and ending cash and investments is reported as reserved when it is subject to restrictions on use imposed by external parties or due to internal commitments established by the districts commissioners.
 When expenditures that meet restrictions are incurred, the district intends to use reserved resources first before using unreserved amounts.